AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Introduction

 \section{Introduction}

-Diffusion-based Large Language models (dLLMs) have recently emerged as a promising alternative to autoregressive models, offering parallel decoding, improved controllability, and greater data efficiency in low-resource settings~\citep{zhang2025survey,prabhudesai2025diffusion}.
-Open-source dLLMs such as LLaDA \citep{nie2025large, zhu2025llada} and Dream \citep{ye2025dream} have shown comparable performance to autoregressive models of similar scale.
-Notably, in structured generation tasks such as coding, proprietary models including Seed Diffusion \citep{song2025seed} and Gemini Diffusion \citep{deepmind_gemini_diffusion} demonstrate throughput exceeding $1{,}400$ tokens per second.
+Diffusion-based large language models (dLLMs) have recently emerged as a promising alternative to autoregressive models, offering parallel decoding, improved controllability, and greater data efficiency in low-resource settings~\citep{zhang2025survey,prabhudesai2025diffusion}.
+Open-source dLLMs such as LLaDA \citep{nie2025large, zhu2025llada} and Dream \citep{ye2025dream} have demonstrated comparable performance to autoregressive models of similar scale.
+Notably, in structured generation tasks such as coding, proprietary models including Seed Diffusion \citep{song2025seed} and Gemini Diffusion \citep{deepmind_gemini_diffusion} have achieved throughput exceeding $1{,}400$ tokens per second.
 These advances highlight the potential of dLLMs to deliver efficient inference while maintaining competitive algorithmic performance.

-Recent works have widely adopted a semi-autoregressive (semi-AR) decoding paradigm that combines blockwise KV caching \citep{wu2025fast,chen2025dpadefficientdiffusionlanguage,song2025sparse} and confidence-based dynamic sampling \citep{wang2025revolutionizingreinforcementlearningframework,wu2025fast,wei2025accelerating} to improve inference efficiency.
+Recent works have widely adopted a semi-autoregressive (semi-AR) decoding paradigm that combines block-wise KV caching \citep{wu2025fast,chen2025dpadefficientdiffusionlanguage,song2025sparse} and confidence-based dynamic sampling \citep{wang2025revolutionizingreinforcementlearningframework,wu2025fast,wei2025accelerating} to improve inference efficiency.
 However, semi-AR decoding enforces block-level causality: the current block must be finalized before decoding the next block.
-We take the first attempt to identify two \textbf{fundamental issues} introduced by conventional semi-AR decoding with a fixed block size: \textbf{\textit{i)}} \textbf{Late Decoding Overhead.} As shown in the upper-left of \Figref{fig:intro_cases}, semi-AR decoding delays the unmasking of high-confidence tokens outside the current block.
-For instance, the second and third blocks are decoded in separate iterations, incurring unnecessary computational overhead to generate a simple complete sentence. \textbf{\textit{ii)}} \textbf{Premature Decoding Error.} As shown in the lower-left of \Figref{fig:intro_cases}, the autoregressiveness across consecutive blocks forces early commitment to low-confidence tokens within each block, and this suboptimal sampling often yields incorrect token predictions, particularly in reasoning tasks.
+We identify two \textbf{fundamental issues} introduced by conventional semi-AR decoding with a fixed block size: \textbf{\textit{i)}} \textbf{Late Decoding Overhead.} As shown in the upper-left of \Figref{fig:intro_cases}, semi-AR decoding delays the unmasking of high-confidence tokens outside the current block.
+For instance, the second and third blocks are decoded in separate iterations, incurring unnecessary computational overhead to generate a simple complete sentence. \textbf{\textit{ii)}} \textbf{Premature Decoding Error.} As shown in the lower-left of \Figref{fig:intro_cases}, the autoregressiveness across blocks forces early commitment to low-confidence tokens within each block, and this suboptimal sampling often yields incorrect token predictions (\Figref{fig:failure_rate}), particularly in reasoning tasks.